gabrielajamhour/gabrielajamhour.github.io/README.md

 This portfolio is continuously evolving as I develop new projects, gain experience, and refine how I present my work and ideas.

-The goal is not only to showcase technical skills, but also to communicate curiosity, adaptability, and a multidisciplinary mindset.

 ---

 ## Contact